 We place emphasis on engagement with our stakeholders and strives for transparency and responsiveness.

-To address internal issues, we have established a number of consultation systems, including a regulatory compliance hotline, human rights helpline, and an employee consultation office.
-We are making every effort to provide a system that maintains impartiality while protecting the rights of employees when addressing concerns or responding to complaints.
+To address internal issues, we have established a number of consultation systems, including a regulatory compliance hotline, Mizuho’s human rights helpline, and an employee consultation office.
+We are making every effort to provide a system that guarantees anonymity and confidentiality while maintaining impartiality and protecting the rights of employees when addressing concerns or responding to complaints.

 We communicate Human Rights Policy to our business partners and express our expectation that they uphold a standard of respect for human rights commensurate with this policy.

 At Mizuho, we have published Human Rights Report 2022 (PDF/3,777KB) on July 2022, which summarized details of initiatives related to respect for human rights.
 The report is based on “United Nations Principles Reporting Framework” to enhance transparency.

 Australian Modern Slavery Act 2018

 In accordance with the Commonwealth Modern Slavery Act 2018, Mizuho Bank publishes a Modern Slavery Statement (PDF/853KB) and reports our actions to prevent or mitigate negative impacts on human rights related to modern slavery risks, in both our own operations and our supply chains.

 UK Modern Slavery Act 2015

 In accordance with the Modern Slavery Act 2015, the London Branch of Mizuho Bank publishes an Anti–Slavery and Human Trafficking Statement, and reports on its efforts to mitigate risks in its own business and supply chain.

 We strive to be proactive in two–way communications on human rights and environmental issues with various stakeholders, including equity holders, investors, media, and NGOs, in order to benefit from their advice to further strengthen our efforts to respect human rights.